OfqualGovUK/ofqual-standards-patterns/docs/standards/writing-a-standard.md

 ### A standard MUST have one or more requirements

 The requirements are the explicit expectations of the standard.
-Engineers need to know what to do to meet the standard and will clearly state what MUST apply.
+Individuals need to know what to do to meet the standard and will clearly state what MUST apply.

 There must be details on the context and justification of each requirement, as this provides clarity and will add the spirit to the letter of the law.